luigifreda/pyslam/README.md

 1. You can download the datasets from https://theairlab.org/tartanair-dataset/
 2. Then, uncompress them and deploy the files as you wish.
 3. Select the corresponding calibration settings file (section `TARTANAIR_DATASET: settings:` in the file `config.yaml`).

+#### ScanNet Datasets

+1. You can download the datasets following instructions in https://www.scannet.org/.
+You will need to request the dataset from the authors.
+2. Select some id scenes and follow the [extraction instructions](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python) to obtain the format we assume.
+It's common to use scenes from the [validation set](https://github.com/ScanNet/ScanNet/blob/master/Tasks/Benchmark/scannetv2_val.txt) for evaluation.
+3. Select the corresponding calibration settings file (section `SCANNET_DATASET: settings:` in the file `config.yaml`).

 #### ROS1 bags